cc-ai/floods-backend/README.md

 ![Google Cloud Platform](https://1.bp.blogspot.com/-iXDDeOlKnx8/UqEh-DEil7I/AAAAAAAAAVI/9Uz2tdIAYNI/s1600/Screen+Shot+2013-12-03+at+6.13.03+PM+%281%29.png)

-## Climate Change AI (CCAI) Backend
+## Visualizing the Impacts of Climate Change (VICC) Backend

-The CCAI project is an interdisciplinary project aimed at creating images of accurate, vivid, and personalized outcomes of climate change.
+The VICC project is an interdisciplinary project aimed at creating images of accurate, vivid, and personalized outcomes of climate change.
 Our goal is to use cutting-edge machine learning techniques to produce images of how neighborhoods and houses will look like following the effects of global warming.
 By creating a more visceral understanding of the effects of climate change, we aim to strengthen public support for necessary actions and motivate people to make impact decisions.
 As a prototype, we first focus on modeling flood consequences on homes.

 For a more detailed motivation explanation, read through our [2 page executive summary](https://docs.google.com/document/d/1WQtugSBgMVB-i0RhgCg_qaP7WDj7aimWvpZytKTEqY4/edit).